BioDT/IASDT.R/README.md

 species (IAS) Digital Twin (`IASDT`), as part of the EU-funded
 <a href="https://biodt.eu/" target="_blank">BioDT</a> project.
 This R
-package provides functions for processing input data (biotic and abiotic) and modelling the distribution of invasive alien plant species across Europe using joint species distribution models.
-By the end of the project, it is planned that the package will enable end users to access model outputs (e.g., prediction maps) directly from R.
+package provides functions for processing input data (biotic and abiotic) and modelling the distribution of naturalised alien plant species (NAPS) across Europe using joint species distribution models.

-- More information on the BioDT project can be found at this
+- More information on the `BioDT` project can be found at this
   <a href="https://biodt.eu/" target="_blank">link</a>.
-- For an overview on the IASDT, see Khan, El-Gabbas, et al. <a href="https://doi.org/10.3897/rio.10.e124579" target="_blank"><img src="https://img.shields.io/badge/DOI:-10.3897/rio.10.e124579-blue" alt="DOI: 10.3897/rio.10.e124579"/></a>.
+- For an overview on the `IASDT`, see Khan, El-Gabbas, et al. <a href="https://doi.org/10.3897/rio.10.e124579" target="_blank"><img src="https://img.shields.io/badge/DOI:-10.3897/rio.10.e124579-blue" alt="DOI: 10.3897/rio.10.e124579"/></a>.
 - Documentation of the package functions can be found
   <a href="https://biodt.github.io/IASDT.R/reference/index.html" target="_blank">here</a>.
 - Click <a href="https://github.com/BioDT/uc-ias-workflows">here</a> for
   the workflow of the `IASDT`.
+- The package also depends on
+  <a href="https://elgabbas.github.io/ecokit/">ecokit</a> for general
+  ecological data analysis and visualisation.

 <center>